Queen Elizabeth's Grammar School, Horncastle

 Queen Elizabeth's Grammar School, Horncastle, is a co-educational grammar school with academy status in Horncastle, Lincolnshire, England.
 In 2009, there were 877 pupils, of whom 271 were in the sixth form.

 Although royally chartered by Queen Elizabeth I in 1571, there had already been a school in Horncastle for 251 years.
 The original charter document, with its royal seal, remains in the custody of the school's governors.

 The school's catchment area includes Horncastle and the surrounding area: Wragby, Bardney and Woodhall Spa to the west, the Lincolnshire Wolds to the north and east, and Coningsby.

 History

 Foundation

 A school is known to have existed in Horncastle in 1327, but records of the present school effectively begin when Queen Elizabeth I granted the charter to establish a grammar school in Horncastle, on the petition of Edward Clinton, 1st Earl of Lincoln.
-The school received its seal on 25 June 1571 and the charter document remains in the possession of the present school governors.
+The school received its seal on 25 June 1571 and the charter document is still in the possession of the present school governors.

 The original school was built on a site adjoining the River Bain, close to St Mary's Parish Church.
-It was demolished and rebuilt after the Civil War on the same site, remaining there until the first decade of the 20th century.
-The first building on the present site was established in 1908, and now serves as the dining hall.
+It was demolished and rebuilt after the Civil War on the same site, remaining there until the early 20th century.
+The first building on the current site was established in 1908, and now serves as the dining hall.
 The summer of 2008 was the school's 100th year on the present site and was duly marked by several centenary celebrations.